Contact for Register for the Small Business Purchasing Program (SBPP)

 Additionally, for-profit companies must:

-- Be organized under Massachusetts state laws or be properly registered to do business in Massachusetts if located out of state; and
+- Be organized under Massachusetts state laws or be properly registered to do business in Massachusetts; and

 - Be independently owned and operated.